Sabrina Elba Is A Goddess In An Yves Saint Laurent Dress

-Sabrina Elba had us in a frenzy once again when she spent time in London for the premiere of The Little Mermaid donning a form-fitting green look that was everything!
+Sabrina Elba had us in a frenzy once again when she spent time in London for the premiere of The Little Mermaid donning a form-fitting green dress.

-For this look, Mrs. Elba served face in designer Yves Saint Laurent ensemble that fit her like a glove.
-The maxi dress featured a deep neckline and raunched detailing at the waist.
-She accessorized the designer look with minimal jewelry and added small gold, circular earrings to her ears to give the look a pop.
+For this look, Mrs. Elba served body in an Yves Saint Laurent dress that accentuated her curves.
+The maxi dress featured a deep neckline and rouched detailing at the waist.
+She accessorized the designer look with minimal jewelry and added gold statement earrings to give the look a pop.

-As for her hair, she rocked her tresses in a sleek and straight style with a side part while serving face and body as she modeled the look to perfection for her Instagram followers.
+Donning an off set middle part, she rocked her tresses in loose curls while serving face and body as she modeled the look to perfection for her Instagram followers.

 Check out the fashionable look below.